 - Sellers can give home buyers sellers concession of $5,000 towards the buyers closing costs

 - However, if the closing costs only comes out to be $3,000, the remaining $2,000 goes back to the seller.

-- Home buyers is not allowed to pocket the difference.
+- Home buyers are not allowed to pocket the difference

 - Overages in Sellers Concessions normally go towards buying discount points to buy down mortgage interest rates.